-3.4 COST SHARING AND MATCHING
+4.1 COST SHARING AND MATCHING

-This funding opportunity requires matching funds from non-Federal sources in the form of cash and/or in-kind contributions in an amount equal to 10% or 25% of the total Federal portion of the grant.
-The funding source legislation determines the matching amounts (Section 2.3):
+This funding opportunity requires matching funds from non-Federal sources in the form of cash and/or in-kind contributions in an amount equal to 25 percent of the total Federal portion of the grant.
+There is no competitive advantage for an applicant to provide a cost share or match that exceeds the required amount.
+If the project is selected for funding, any exceeding amount will be considered voluntary and must be documented and secured at the time an applicant is recommended for the award.